henrik/octopress/source/_posts/2015-07-08-turning-off-responsive.markdown

 We only show the toggle links to mobile browsers, because desktop browsers don't respect `viewport` declarations, so it would have no effect there.

-Ideally, mobile browsers would be determined by feature (whether they respect `viewport`) and not by user agent, but [this seems difficult to achieve](http://stackoverflow.com/questions/5636774/best-method-to-determine-if-viewport-or-standard-browser).
+Ideally, browsers would be detected by feature (whether they respect `viewport`) and not by user agent, but [this seems difficult to achieve](http://stackoverflow.com/questions/5636774/best-method-to-determine-if-viewport-or-standard-browser).

+If a mobile browser has a viewport at 1000px or wider (e.g. a landscape iPad), the toggle won't be meaningful.
+I didn't bother with that case (the user is likely to ignore the toggle), but you can if you like.